ethereum/devp2p/caps/eth.md

 transaction payload.
 The transaction also includes metadata that allows peers to verify blob fragments (cells) they exchange over the network.

-- `cell`: Cell is a fragment of a blob, computed by splitting the blob and applying the erasure-code defined in EIP-7594.
-In an extended blob, a cell can be identified by its index.
+- `cell`: Cell is computed by splitting the blob and applying the erasure-code defined in [EIP-7594].
+A cell can be identified in the erasure-coded blob by its `index`.

 - Commitment: Commitment is a cryptographic value bound to a blob.
 It is used in inclusion verification to ensure that any given cell is part of the original blob.